derekhe/msfs2020-google-map/README.EN.md

 If you have any problem, please watch the videoes first and look at this [FAQ page](https://github.com/derekhe/msfs2020-google-map/wiki/FAQ)

 ## Donate
 I will keep this mod up to date for every MSFS update as much as I can.
-If you like this plugin and want to offer me a coffee, please click the "BUY ME A COFFEE" button, or alternatively here is the link: https://paypal.me/siconghe?country.x=C2&locale.x=en_US
+If you like this plugin and want to offer me a coffee, please click the "BUY ME A COFFEE" button, or alternatively here is the link if you'd like to use [PayPal](https://paypal.me/siconghe?country.x=C2&locale.x=en_US)

 Thanks for your support!